bvi1994/marko-giphy-keyboard/tutorial.md

 ![You should see a GIF Gallery with Pikachus](tutorial-images/image-gallery-1.png)

-Note: Pikachu images may vary.
-[Here's what your code should look like at this point](https://github.com/bvi1994/marko-keyboard-example/commit/5c60a67b1a101a33bc6745267feb9e24178a6c45).
+Note: Pikachu GIFs may vary.
+[Here's what your code should look like at this point](https://github.com/bvi1994/marko-keyboard-example/tree/5c60a67b1a101a33bc6745267feb9e24178a6c45).

 Okay, we just added bunch of new code, some of which you have never seen.
 Lets go over code we have just added.